w3f/polkadot-wiki/docs/learn/learn-launch.md

 ## Polkadot 2.0

-With the release of Polkadot 1.0, researchers have begun research for the next version of the Polkadot network.
+Researchers are in the midst of research for the next version of the Polkadot network.
 With many questions yet to be answered, as of now, some big areas of research will be in:

 - Economics and Networking (Zero-Knowledge): How will scalability work in Polkadot 2.0?
 - Horizontal vs. Vertical scalability: What is the breaking point of the maximum number of